 - RPP Coordinator or Head Graduate Student Instructor.

-Students who GSI for a course outside of psychology are only eligible for the GSI supplement WITH ADVANCE APPROVAL.
-If you are considering accepting a GSI position outside of psychology, you must speak with the psychology Head Graduate Advisor to determine if you would be eligible.
+Students who GSI for a course outside of psychology are only eligible for the GSI supplement with advance approval.
+If a student is considering accepting a GSI position outside of psychology, they must speak with the Graduate Student Services Advisor to determine their eligibility.
 Outside courses may not be eligible, especially if there are available Psych GSI openings to fill.

 Non-Resident Supplemental Tuition

-Each first-year domestic student who is out-of-state (i.e., is not yet a California resident or is an international student), without a multi-year fellowship, has their non-resident tuition paid by the department for their first and second semesters only.
+Each first-year domestic student who is out-of-state (i.e., is not yet a California resident), without a multi-year fellowship, has their non-resident tuition paid by the department for their first and second semesters only.
 Eligible students must become California residents for tuition purposes before the third semester to avoid being charged non-resident tuition.
 All out-of-state domestic students in their third or later semester are responsible for payment of their non-resident tuition.